Tetrabenazine

 Tetrabenazine is a drug for the symptomatic treatment of hyperkinetic movement disorders.
 It is sold under the brand names Nitoman and Xenazine among others.
-On August 15, 2008, the U.S. Food and Drug Administration approved the use of tetrabenazine to treat chorea associated with Huntington's disease.
-Although other drugs had been used "off label," tetrabenazine was the first approved treatment for Huntington's disease in the U.S. The compound has been known since the 1950s.
+On August 15, 2008, the US Food and Drug Administration (FDA) approved the use of tetrabenazine to treat chorea associated with Huntington's disease.
+Although other drugs had been used "off-label", tetrabenazine was the first approved treatment for Huntington's disease in the United States.
+The compound has been known since the 1950s.

 Medical uses

 Tetrabenazine is used as a treatment, but not as a cure, for hyperkinetic disorders such as: